flyve-mdm/ios-inventory-agent/README.md

 This application is the iOS inventory agent of the Flyve MDM project.

 It features a complete inventory of your iOS devices: both hardware and software informations are collected.
-You get the data about processor, memory, drives, sensors, etc. and also the list and description of installed application (ipa).
+You get the data about processor, memory, drives, sensors and [more](#data-collected).

 Flyve MDM Inventory Agent for iOS can send inventory to: